-Azure virtual machine scale sets now support virtual machines with managed disks.
+Azure virtual machine scale sets supports virtual machines with managed disks.
 Using managed disks with scale sets has several benefits, including:

 You no longer need to pre-create and manage storage accounts to store the OS disks for the scale set VMs.